fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - K8s API conventions suggest to deprecate and remove `phase` fields from status, Cluster API is going to align to this recommendation
   (and improve Conditions to provide similar or even a better info as a replacement).
-- K8s resources dosn’t have a concept similar to "terminal feature" existing in Cluster API resources, and users approaching the project are struggling with this idea; in some cases also provider's implementers are struggling with it.
+- K8s resources do not have a concept similar to "terminal feature" existing in Cluster API resources, and users approaching the project are struggling with this idea; in some cases also provider's implementers are struggling with it.
   Accordingly, Cluster API resources are dropping `FailureReason` and `FailureMessage` fields (terminal failures should be surfaced using conditions, like any other error/warning/message)
+- Bubble up more information about both CP and worker Machines to the Cluster level.

-Some other changes requires a little bit more context, which is provided in annex:
+Some other changes requires a little bit more context, which is provided in following paragraphs:

-- Review and standardize the usage of the concept of readiness and availabilty.
+- Review and standardize the usage of the concept of readiness and availability to align to K8s API conventions / conditions used in core K8s objects like `Pod`, `Node`, `Deployment`, `ReplicaSet` etc.
-- Transition to K8s API conventions aligned conditions.
+- Transition to K8s API conventions fully aligned conditions types/condition management (and thus deprecation of the Cluster API "custom" guidelines for conditions).

-The last set of changes is a consequence of the above changes or as a "periodic" iteration on status fields in Cluster API resources to improve consistency and address feedback received over time, e.g.
+The last set of changes is a consequence of the above changes, or small improvements to address feedback received over time; changes in this group will be detailed case by case in the following paragraphs, a few examples:

 - Change the semantic of ReadyReplica counters to use Machine's Ready condition instead of Node's Ready condition.
   (so everywhere Ready is used for a Machine it always means the same thing)
-- Add missing condition about status of the connectivity to workload clusters.
+- Add a new condition monitoring the status of the connectivity to workload clusters (`RemoteConnectionProbe`).
-- Bubble up more information about both CP and worker Machines to the Cluster level.

 In order to keep making progress on this proposal, the fist iteration will be focused on